 From hardcore partying to the biggest open-air museum in Mexico.
 Las Labradas is a beach with fascinating sculptural masterpieces right below your feet.
 Dramatically different and unique, the sea breezes rather than the usual air-conditioned museums is infinitely more pleasurable.

-Outside of Mazatlan there are quiet villages, such as Altata, around 124 miles north.
+Outside of Mazatlan, you will find quiet villages, such as Altata, around 124 miles north.
 Currently it’s peaceful and rustic, but there are plans for it to become another of Mexico’s top tourist destinations – so get in now before the masses discover it.
-There’s also El Fuerte, another colonial town with cobblestone streets and a central Plaza that comes alive in the evening or the old mining towns of Cosalá and El Rosariom, which are both Pueblos Magico (Magic Towns).
+There’s also El Fuerte, another colonial town with cobblestone streets and a central Plaza that comes alive in the evening or the old mining towns of Cosalá and El Rosario, both Pueblos Magico (Magic Towns).
 There’s one thing for certain, there’s no shortage of things to see or do here.

 The nearest international airport is General Rafael Buelna International Airport, also known as Mazatlán International Airport.

-There are currently 5 cruise liners that stop here as part of their itinerary, that includes Carnival, Princess, Holland-American Line, Norwegian Cruise Line and Azamara Club Cruises.
+There are currently five cruise liners that stop here as part of their itinerary, including Carnival, Princess, Holland-American Line, Norwegian Cruise Line and Azamara Club Cruises.